Skip to main content

 How to properly connect your Azure repo to allow for CI job kickoff

-Written by Garrett Meeks
+Written by Jeff McEvoy

-Updated over a week ago
+Updated over 3 weeks ago

 When it comes to authenticating a Git repository in Copado Essentials, selecting the "correct" Git Repo URL for that connection is typically fairly simple.
 With GitHub, GitLab, and BitBucket you can simply use the URL of your main branch from the address bar, however, with an Azure repo, there is a slight modification that needs to be made.